eldersantos/mystartupideas/README.md

 ### Security

 1. Based on the studies of [Paul Ekman](https://en.wikipedia.org/wiki/Paul_Ekman) we could create a face sign recognition model.
-The idea is to hire an expert on the Ekman's techniques and using their knowledge create a machine learning supervisioned model.
+The idea is to hire an expert on the Ekman's techniques and using their knowledge create a machine learning supervised model.
 The algorithm used could be the state of the art algorithm for face recognition with some adaptations to fit our needs.
 The expert could also help in the process of labeling a dataset of videos and movies.
-The yields could be offered as an API and eventually become public available as an mobile app as well.
+The yields could be offered as an API and eventually become publicly available as a mobile app as well.

 _PS_ : I didn't run an extension search on the web to check if some of those ideas are products already, if you are a creator of a product that does what I suggested here, please, don't think I am trying to get credit for your creation neither I will be any kind of competitor.
 The list above is just free ideas to exercise the brain.